CodeItQuick/CodeItQuick.github.io/_recipes/sweet_and_spicy_thai_chicken.md

 ---

 # Ingredients
-* 1 1/2 pounds chicken tenderloins, breats, or thighs, see note
+* 1 1/2 pounds chicken tenderloins, breast, or thighs, see note
 # for the glaze
 1. 3/4 cup sweet chili sauce, see note
 2. 1/3 cup low sodium soy sauce